-We are registering for resale up to 18,563,311 Ordinary Shares and up to 29,880,671 Ordinary Shares underlying the October Warrants, March Warrants and Consultant Warrants, which together represent approximately 56.8% of our outstanding Ordinary Shares, on a fully-diluted basis.
-This amount includes 150% of the initial number of shares issued and issuable pursuant to cash exercise of the March Warrants (or the number of shares so issued and issuable as of the filing of the registration statement to which this prospectus relates, if more), which represents a good faith estimate of the maximum number of Ordinary Shares that may be issued upon exercise of such warrants.
-Even if the March Warrants are exercised in full, the actual number of shares issued upon such exercise may be more or less than our estimate, depending, among other things, on whether the number of shares is adjusted in connection with a subsequent equity issuance and whether the warrants are exercised on a cash or cashless basis.
+We are registering for resale up to 11,170,708 Ordinary Shares and up to 1,293,892 Ordinary Shares issuable upon exercise of outstanding warrants, which together represent approximately 34.9 % of our outstanding Ordinary Shares, on a fully-diluted basis.
 The resale of all or a substantial portion of the Ordinary Shares registered hereby in the public market, or the perception that these sales might occur, could cause the market price of our Ordinary Shares to decrease and may make it more difficult for us to sell Ordinary Shares in the future at a time and upon terms that we deem appropriate.

-The financial information related to the consummation of the Transactions included and incorporated by reference in this prospectus may not be an indication of our financial condition or results of operations.
+The financial information related to the consummation of the Transactions incorporated by reference in this prospectus may not be an indication of our financial condition or results of operations.

-The financial information related to the consummation of the Transactions included and incorporated by reference in this prospectus is based on various adjustments and assumptions and may not be an accurate indication of our financial condition or results of operations.
+The financial information related to the consummation of the Transactions incorporated by reference in this prospectus is based on various adjustments and assumptions and may not be an accurate indication of our financial condition or results of operations.
 Our actual financial condition and results of operations may not be consistent with, or evident from, such financial information.
 In addition, the assumptions used in preparing the financial information and estimates may not prove to be accurate, and other factors may affect our financial condition or results of operations following consummation of the Transactions.